Skip to content

 • Truro

-The scheme is live in Falmouth and Penryn.
-The scheme allows people to hire bikes from one of 20 bays, returning to the same or other bays in the towns.
+The scheme allows people to hire bikes from any bay in a town zone and return it to any bay within the same zone.
 The scheme provides a practical, active, low carbon way of getting around for everyday and leisure trips.
+The Saltash scheme operates alongside the Plymouth scheme so bikes can be used between the two places.

-The easiest way to book an e-bike is to download the app on the Beryl website.
+The easiest way to book an e-bike is to download the app on the Beryl website and get riding.

 Photo of beryl bike